 - Introduce students to the Big Ideas for this chapter (the In Brief section of the chapter preview).
-Write the chapter's vocabulary words on the board. - Also write the "Question to consider."
-Let students know that they should keep this question in mind as you read the chapter, and you will be discussing it later in the class.

-- Read the chapter in the text as a class.
+Write the chapter's vocabulary words on the board. - Read the chapter in the text as a class.
 Stop frequently to answer student questions, and to check for comprehension.
-Highlight the vocabulary words when you read them, and be sure that students understand them. - Be sure to point out the Big Ideas from the chapter preview page when you come to them; discuss them briefly to be sure the students understand. - When you have finished reading, answer any student questions, and then direct them to complete the chapter review page at the end of the chapter. - When students have completed the chapter review, correct it as a class, answering student questions.
+Highlight the vocabulary words when you read them, and be sure that students understand them. - As you close in prayer today, begin by reading and discussing the Scripture passage in the text: Luke 2:1-7.